michaelshiloh/motorShieldAndBluefruit/README.md

 ### Software

-For a code example, see [motorShieldAndBluefruit](motorShieldAndBluefruit.ino)
+For a code example, see [this example]motorShieldAndBluefruit/motorShieldAndBluefruit.ino)

 ### Hints